This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - First eight ingredients: deboned turkey, turkey meal, chicken meal, lentils, peas, dried ground potatoes, pea fiber, ground flaxseed

 If you and your dog prefer canned food, this Purina Pro Plan weight management wet food is effective for many pet parents’ dogs as their primary food or as a topper for dry diet dog food.
-It’s low in fat and calories and contains 23 essential vitamins and minerals.
+It’s low in fat and calories and contains 23 essential vitamins and minerals and no preservatives.
 You can also Purina’s Pro Plan in dry formulas.

 - Protein: 9%